 - 1) At the time of the 2011 census South Hill had 214 dwellings and is amongst the least developed parishes in Cornwall; with an infrastructure largely unchanged since the mid-twentieth century.
-On a pro rata basis the parish currently has around 7% of the existing dwellings in the CAN excluding Callington, nevertheless, the majority of the residents believe that an increase in housing of approximately 10% within the plan period can support the retention, and even growth, of the very limited public and social facilities currently available without altering the extremely rural character of the Parish. - 2) The Cornwall LP:SP has not set a specific housing requirement for the parish but has set a minimum target of 520 new dwellings for the reminder of the Caradon CNA excluding Callington.
-As at March 31st 2016 there were 150 completions and 304 dwellings with the benefit of planning permission or under construction that contribute to the CNA target. - 3) The NDP seeks to accommodate the proposed housing growth whilst retaining the essential rural character of the Parish.
+On a pro rata basis, the parish currently has around 7% of the existing dwellings in the CNA excluding Callington, nevertheless, the majority of the residents believe that an increase in housing of approximately 10% within the plan period can support the retention, and even growth, of the very limited public and social facilities currently available without altering the extremely rural character of the Parish. - 2) The Cornwall LP:SP has not set a specific housing requirement for the parish but has set a minimum target of 520 new dwellings for the reminder of the Caradon CNA excluding Callington.
+As at March 31st 2016 there were 150 completions and 304 dwellings with the benefit of planning permission or under construction, that contribute to the CNA target. - 3) Small-scale.
+For the purposes of this policy, 'small-scale development' is defined as a development that is not detrimental to the character of the area and is commensurate in growth with the existing settlement. - 4) The Cornwall LP:SP definition of infill as: 'infilling is defined as the filling of a small gap in an otherwise continuously built up frontage that does not physically extend the settlement into the open countryside (Section 1.65), has been adopted. - 5) The NDP seeks to accommodate the proposed housing growth whilst retaining the essential rural character of the Parish.
 Infill development should be proportionate to the scale of the settlement and within its boundaries, respect the settlement and landscape character of the locality and not physically extend the settlement.
-It must clearly relate to part of an established settlement and not isolated dwellings. - 4) Within the Parish, there already exists some diversity in the architectural styles of buildings; some residential areas are predominately composed of houses in traditional Cornish style and others are mainly of somewhat more modern bungalows. - 5) The intent of this Policy is that any new building reasonably blends with existing properties in the immediate area and does not look out of place.
-It is acknowledged that to make new properties blend in requires; not only that the architectural style of any new building not be different from existing properties in the immediate area, but also requires that the scale, height and green space be within reasonable proportion to other properties in the immediate area.
+It must clearly relate to part of an established settlement and not isolated dwellings.

+- 6) Within the Parish, there already exists some diversity in the architectural styles of buildings; some residential areas are predominately composed of houses in traditional Cornish style and others are mainly of somewhat more modern bungalows. - 7) The intent of this Policy is that any new building reasonably complements any existing properties in the immediate area and does not look out of place.
+It is acknowledged that to do this not only requires that the architectural style of any new building not be different from existing properties in the immediate area, but also that the scale, height and green space be within reasonable proportion to other properties in the immediate area.
 In addition, new buildings in traditional Cornish style are favoured where they would not be completely out of place with existing buildings in the immediate area.
-Where possible any pitched rooves for new buildings should be orientated to allow for the efficient use of solar panels.
-The Cornwall Council Design Guide 2013 sets out further advice on local design considerations.
+Where possible any pitched roofs for new buildings should be orientated to allow for the efficient use of solar panels.
+The Cornwall Council Design Guide 2013 sets out further advice on local design considerations. - 8) In order to retain the rural character of the Parish, it is important that native trees be planted to minimise the visual impact of any new development. - 9) As on street parking is limited and in most places non-existent due to the narrow rural roads it is important that any new development incorporates spaces for off-road parking.